Key information

 -

-This module introduces students to ideas about, and approaches to, public history in Britain and the wider world, with the seminars providing a weekly forum for students to learn about and discuss the rich variety of ways in which historians engage public interest in the past.
+This module introduces students to ideas about, and approaches to, public history in Britain and the wider world, with seminars providing a weekly forum for students to learn about and discuss the rich variety of ways in which historians engage public interest in the past.
 Students are encouraged to explore the history of public history and heritage and to understand that the representation of ‘the past’ has often been, and continues to be, contested and exploited for political, commercial and community ends.

 -